MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub.md

    > [!NOTE]
    > The Spring Initializr uses the **Group** and **Artifact** names to create the package name; for example: *com.contoso.eventhubs.sample*.

-1. When you have specified the options listed above, select **GENERATE**.
+1. When you've specified the options listed above, select **GENERATE**.

 1. When prompted, download the project to a path on your local computer.

-1. After you have extracted the files on your local system, your simple Spring Boot application will be ready for editing.
+1. After you've extracted the files on your local system, your simple Spring Boot application will be ready for editing.

-## Configure your Spring Boot app to use the Azure event hub starter
+## Configure your Spring Boot app to use the Azure Event Hubs starter

 1. Locate the *pom.xml* file in the root directory of your app; for example: